Keyboard shortcuts

 path: ./plugins/http-upstream.wasm

 The manifest declares all WASM plugins used by your spec.
-Plugins can be sourced from:
+Plugins can be sourced from a local path or a remote URL:

 • Local path: path: ./plugins/name.wasm